 This introduction to Kubernetes will explore the architecture, benefits, and potential problems with this powerful container orchestration platform.
 Kubernetes, often abbreviated to K8s (there are 8 letters between the K and the s), is a container orchestration system.
 It automates the deployment, scaling, and management of containerised applications.
 Originally designed by Google, Kubernetes was donated to the Cloud Native Computing Foundation as a seed technology.
 It supports a range of container technologies, including Docker.
 Kubernetes is also used as the core for a number of other solutions such as: Rancher Labs, RedHat OpenShift, CoreOS Tectonic and IBM Cloud for its container services.

-Kubernetes is actually a complex application with very specialised functionality.
+Kubernetes is actually a complex application with very specialized functionality.
 As stated earlier, its entire purpose is to deploy, scale, and manage containers (such as Docker) that run components of your custom applications.
 It’s important to understand the overall architecture of Kubernetes if you plan on using it to manage your production applications.

 An Introduction to Kubernetes Architecture